S59 and S89 buses: Route description

 Both routes meet up again and run south on Richmond Avenue, deviating at Arthur Kill Road to serve Eltingville Transit Center.
 They eventually reach the road's southern terminus at Hylan Boulevard, where the S59 terminates outside of rush hours and where the S89 terminates, using an off-street bus loop south of Hylan Boulevard.
 During rush hours, the S59 follows the S78 westward, running along Hylan Boulevard until reaching Craig Avenue, running north and east along Craig Avenue and Amboy Road until reaching Main Street, where it terminates.
 Northbound S59 buses use Main Street to return to Hylan Boulevard.

-The S89 is the only-non express MTA bus route to run in New Jersey and the only MTA bus route to have a stop in New Jersey.
+The S89 is the only-non express MTA bus route to run in New Jersey, and the only MTA bus route, in general, to have any stops in the state.
 It only operates on weekdays during peak hours.
-Occasionally, an express bus may also operate the route, while still charging the local fare of $2.90.
+Occasionally, an express bus may also operate the route, while still charging the local fare of $3.

+School trippers

+When school is in session, the S59 operates the following service patterns: